 We at Bustle love giving you tips for how to tap into your sexual potential and troubleshoot when things aren’t going your way in the bedroom.
 But what about finding solutions to those stressful sexual health situations that inevitably crop up when you’re getting down?
 Emma Kaywin, a Brooklyn-based sexual health writer and activist, is here to calm your nerves and answer your questions.
-No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
-Please send your questions to email@example.com.
+No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
 This week’s topic: why your nipples are leaking.

 Q: This is kinda embarrassing, but my nipples recently started to leak.
 I’m not talking full-on milk or something — it’s more like I notice it on my bra, but it’s definitely there and it’s super stressful.
 I’m always worried it’s going to leak through my shirt.
 I’ve started wearing bandaids over my nipples whenever I go out, which is uncomfortable and clearly isn’t solving anything.
 Is there anything I can do about this?
 Also, could nipples leaking be a sign of a health problem?